aravind-3105/HumaniBench/tasks/task4_Multilingual/README.md

-# Eval 4: Multilingual Visual QA Evaluation
+# Eval 4: Language and Culture - Multilingual Visual QA Evaluation

 This task evaluates Visual Question Answering (VQA) models in a multilingual setting, covering both simple QA and multiple-choice QA formats.
 It supports models like Aya Vision 8B, Gemma 3 12B, Llama 3.2 Vision, and Phi-4, with evaluation based on translation quality, reasoning, and multilingual consistency.